abedghr/data-structure/README.md

         2- Pop From Stack (To Remove).
         3- Peak from Stack (Only To Return The Top Element) 7- Print All Stack Data.

+## Queue :

+    Some Functions About Queue :

+        1- Enqueue To Queue (To Add).
+        2- Dequeue From Queue (To Remove).
+        3- PrintQueue Queue.
+        4- Get Front Index
+        5- Get Front Value
+        6- Get Rear Value
+        7- Get Rear Value
+        8-